 The symposium program will include a full schedule of oral and poster sessions, from Monday 16th to Wednesday 18th March 2020.
 A comprehensive excursion program will also be organized for attendees and accompanying persons as well as an optional post-congress study tour of the production area of the Province of San Juan, on Wednesday 18 and Thursday 19 March.

-The dedicated event website http://www.14thworldtomatocongress.com will be regularly updated with information on the program for both events, including registration, hotel bookings and practical information.
+This dedicated page will be regularly updated with information on the program for both events, including registration, hotel bookings and practical information.

 Be part of 40 years of effective and fruitful cooperation between Science and Industry!